krober10nd/SeismicMesh/docs/source/usrman/overview.rst

 Mesh definition
 -------------------------------------------

+The domain :math:`\Omega` is partitioned into a finite set of cells :math:`\mathcal{T}_{h} = {T}` with disjoint interiors such that

+:math:`\cup_{T \in \mathcal{T}_{h}} T = \Omega`

-A mesh in our context is an unstructured triangulation composed of :math:`nt` triangles (otherwise referred to as entities) and :math:`np` vertices in either two or three dimensional space.
-Note in 3D, the triangulation is composed of tetrahedral elements but we still refer to it as a triangulation.
+Together, these cells form a mesh of the domain :math:`\Omega`.
+The cells are typically simple polygonal shapes.
+In our case, the mesh is a triangulation composed of :math:`nt` triangles (otherwise referred to as entities or cells) and :math:`np` vertices in either two or three dimensional space.
+Note in 3D, the triangulation is composed of tetrahedral cells but we still refer to it as a triangulation.
 In 2D, a triangle has 3 vertices, 3 edges, and 1 face.
 In 3D, a tetrahedral has 4 vertices, 6 edges, and 4 facets.
 These entities :math:`t` are obtained by tessellating a set of vertices that lie in two or three dimensional space using the well-known and efficient Delaunay triangulation algorithms.

 *High quality mesh?*